rydmike/theme_demo/README.md

 ## Features

 The demo uses several custom [ToggleButtons](https://api.flutter.dev/flutter/material/ToggleButtons-class.html) based Widgets as well as Switches, Sliders and PopupMenuButtons, to compose UI widgets used to toggle several input values for the used and demonstrated FlexColorScheme features.

 The app demonstrates how the `ThemeData`, and `ThemeMode` state of the application can be easily managed using **Riverpod**, together with `Providers` and `StateNotifierProviders`.
 That are used to define the current `ThemeData` for light, dark theme and theme mode states.
-It also shows how simple it is to make UI widgets that can be dropped in anywhere were needed in an app, to manipulate and modify the used `ThemeData` for the application.
-As the UI view widgets modify Riverpod `StateNotifierProviders` that act as theme property controllers in ThemeData providers.
-The `MaterialApp` widget watches these providers and rebuilds whenever a single team UI widget is changed anywhere in the application.
+It also shows how simple it is to make small UI theme control widgets that can be dropped in anywhere were needed in an app, and then used to manipulate and modify the `ThemeData` for the application.
+The UI view widgets modify Riverpod `StateNotifierProviders` that act as theme property controllers in `ThemeData` providers.
+The `MaterialApp` widget watches these providers and rebuilds whenever a single theming UI widget is changed anywhere in the application.

+### The `MaterialApp`

+The use `MaterialApp` setup is very compact.
+As always separate the dark and light theme into separate `ThemeData` objects, here given by providers that we watch.
+When you use this setup, the usage of supplied light or dark theme is controlled by the `ThemeMode` enum.
+We use and watch a third provider for it, so it can easily be toggled via UI.

 ```dart
 class ThemeDemoApp extends ConsumerWidget {